sporto/sporto.github.com/source/_posts/2013-04-12-comparison-angular-backbone-can-ember.markdown

 ## A note about Backbone (Impartiality ends here)

 I have tried to stay impartial during my post but I cannot finish it without sharing my current opinion about Backbone.

-It was a great library two years ago, but I am convinced that __there are better things now__.
+Backbone was a great library two years ago, but I am convinced that __there are better things now__.
 I believe that many people choose Backbone just because of its popularity, it is a vicious circle.

+Backbone trumps ultimate flexibility over developer convenience.
+But I think that it has traded too much, as it seriously lacks features and developer productivity.
+Yes, there are lots of plug-ins to compensate for this, but then you will be learning Backbone and something else on top.

-I strongly feel that you should think twice before using Backbone in new projects.
-This is mostly because of its lack of features and developer convenience.
-Backbone can be very tempting because of its big community and the ecosystem, but this advantage will dissapear as the other frameworks become more popular.
+Backbone can also be very tempting because of its big community and the ecosystem, but this advantage will disappear as the other frameworks become more popular.

+Because of this I strongly feel that you should think twice before choosing Backbone for your next project.

 __Update 18/04/2013__: Made it clear that the last section is just my opinion.
 Removed the inflammatory "It is time to move on" statement.